RocMarshal/RocMarshal/README.md

 ## Acknowledgements

-My sincere gratitude goes to the mentors and fellow professionals in the community for their invaluable support.
+My sincere gratitude goes to the mentors and fellow professionals in the community for their support.
 <!--
 [![RocMarshal's GitHub stats](https://github-readme-stats.vercel.app/api?username=RocMarshal)](https://github.com/RocMarshal)
 -->